Blog post

 Interns onboarding modeled in Cardanit

-As we’ve seen in the example above, a user-friendly, cloud-based BPMN/DMN editor is an efficiency booster for any organization that needs to quickly adapt to today’s challenges.
+As we’ve seen in the example above, a user-friendly, cloud-based BPMN modeling tool is an efficiency booster for any organization that needs to quickly adapt to today’s challenges.
 The ability to quickly and painlessly train company staff to model their own business processes is priceless.
 But it’s also an invaluable tool for business analysts modeling processes for large organizations and for business consulting firms that juggle multiple BPM projects at any given moment.

 The possibility to remotely access your workflows with no hardware limitations whatsoever, along with functionalities enabling real-time collaboration and sharing capabilities, or automatically generated process manuals are precious time savers for any business analyst, especially in these challenging times.